 If you continue past the Salmon Ridge Sno-Park a few more miles, you’ll end up at the Mount Baker Ski Area.
 While there are a lot of people who visit the ski area to snowboard, ski and tube, there are plenty of people who also snowshoe.
 My family likes to park in the upper parking lot (this is the second parking lot you’ll come across).
 You don’t need a parking permit, but you will need more experience and the correct equipment to go into the backcountry.

 On a recent trip, my parents and I hiked on the western edge of the ski trails and dipped into the backcountry as we approached the top of chair two.
 The views are out of this world.
 You can see Mount Baker, Shuksan and the Cascades.
-On a Blue Bird Day it’s like heaven (for those of you who don’t know winter sports lingo, a “Bluebird Day” is a beautiful sunny day after an overnight snowfall).
+It’s like heaven on a blue bird day.

 Another option is to go on a free guided snowshoe walk with a Forest Ranger through the Mount Baker Ranger District.
 The walks are offered January-March and reservations are required.
 The Forest Rangers will tell you all about the local winter ecology.
 No snowshoe experience is necessary.
 Plus, they provide snowshoes for you to use.
 It’s a great way to go snowshoeing at Mount Baker.
 The guided tours will take you along Hannegan Road, Heather Meadows or another area within the Mount Baker district.
 Visit their website for more information on the tours.

-No matter where you end up going, it’s always a good idea to be safe when you go snowshoeing at Mount Baker (or anywhere for that matter).
+No matter where you end up, it’s always a good to be safe when you go snowshoeing at Mount Baker.
 Make sure you check the weather and avalanche conditions before you go.
-It’s also really important to have the right equipment with you when you trek out into the snow, especially the backcountry.
+It’s also really important to have the right equipment when you trek out into the snow, especially the backcountry.
 I don’t recommend going into the backcountry unless you have experience and the weather is in good standing.
 The WTA has a lot of really great resources, including snowshoeing safety tips.